lindsaykwardell/starcomgame.com/rules/etc/additional-rules.md

 ## Hand Limit

-You may only have up to eight cards in your hand at a time.
-If you attempt to draw a card with eight cards already in your hand, you must discard one first.
-If an action puts a card into your hand, you must also first discard a card.
-At no time should you have more than eight cards in hand.
+You may only have up to five cards in your hand at a time.
+If you attempt to draw a card with five cards already in your hand, you must either discard one first or skip your draw.
+At no time should you have more than five cards in hand.

 ## Turn Order